Actions

 Either Range#cover? should raise an error when comparison fails, or the documentation should be changed to correctly describe this behaviour.

-Updated by sos4nt (Stefan Schüßler) about 8 years ago
+Updated by sos4nt (Stefan Schüßler) almost 10 years ago

 Raising an error would break backward compatibility.
 Maybe cover? should just return nil to indicate incomparable values.